opensimply/Simply-Memory-Manager/readme.md

-# Simply Memory Manager 2.2   Download at: [opensimply.org/smm](https://opensimply.org/smm/)
+# Simply Memory Manager 2.2
 ***************************

 Memory manager for Free Pascal and Lazarus.